Student Journals & Publishing

 Almagest: Troronto's Undergraduate Philosophy Journal

-Almagest, the University of Toronto's History and Philosophy of Science (HPS) Undergraduate Journal is accepting papers for the 2019-2020 issue.
+Almagest is the University of Toronto's History and Philosophy of Science (HPS) Undergraduate Journal.
 Past issues have included papers on Galenic medicine, philosophy of mathematics, philosophy of ecology, privacy and Big Data, historiography, and causality in quantum mechanics, among others.
 Almgest continues to feature interviews with prominent academics, such as Freeman Dyson, Ian Hacking, and Peter Galison.

-We encourage you to browse our website for past editions of Dianoia as well as for other important information pertaining to our journal.
+Dianoia is Boston College’s peer-reviewed Undergraduate Journal of Philosophy.
+Browse the Dianoia website for past editions as well as for other important information pertaining to their journal.

 Duke Philosophy, Politics, and Economics Journal